 - Protective gears such as gloves, gas masks, and boots are often not provided by employers, in violation of the 2013 Act.
 This resulted in diseases and even deaths.
 There is no proper accountability mechanism in place.

 - The Act allows manual scavenging if the employer provides protective gear.
 However, the Act doesn’t define what constitutes protective gear = employers exploit this provision.

-- Municipalities don’t have enough fund to use machines for cleaning the sewers and also to provide safety gears.
+- Municipalities don’t have enough funds to use machines for cleaning the sewers and also to provide safety gear.
 Also, they generally blame contractors for any loss of life.

 - States and UTs are slow in the identification of insanitary latrines and manual scavengers since there is no time-bound plan for doing that.

-- Furthermore, many states hesitate in reporting the existence of insanitary latrines and manual scavengers in their jurisdiction due to the fear of contempt of the court.
+- Furthermore, many states hesitate in reporting the existence of unsanitary latrines and manual scavengers in their jurisdiction due to the fear of contempt of the court.

 - Rehabilitation works are also very slow due to various challenges as follows

 - They have no exposure to other works,

 - Many of them are old particularly women,